Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 When Are Expansion Tanks Required by Code?

 Modern plumbing codes in most US jurisdictions mandate expansion tanks for closed plumbing systems.
-Both the International Plumbing Code (IPC) and Uniform Plumbing Code (UPC) specify these requirements to protect homeowners and property from pressure-related damage.
+The 2024 editions of the International Plumbing Code (IPC) and Uniform Plumbing Code (UPC) are the latest base codes in effect for 2026, and several states (including Georgia) have adopted 2026-effective amendments that further tighten thermal expansion requirements.

 Conditions That Trigger the Requirement

-An expansion tank is required when your plumbing system includes any device that creates a closed system:
+Under IPC Section 607.3 and UPC Section 608.3, a thermal expansion control device is required whenever your plumbing system includes any device that creates a closed system:

 Backflow preventers – Devices installed to prevent contaminated water from flowing back into the municipal supply.
 These are increasingly common as water utilities implement stricter contamination prevention measures.